 For more information, please download the Proficiency Concordance Table.

 NOTE: Applicants interested in the “Introduction to Big Data”, “Fundamentals of Artificial Intelligence” and “Machine Learning” short programs must meet specific admission requirements and pre-requisites.
-For more details, please click on <Learn More> in the table above under your desired program.

 To register for an in-person short program, the fee is $2,995 CAD per student.

 - Tuition fees, registration fees and ancillary fees

 - Course material

 - McGill Record of Study (transcript)